-19.0 Choosing the right property
+18 Choosing the right property

-19.1 The advertisements contain details of the property type, who the landlord is, where the property is and how much the rent is.
+18.1 The advertisements contain details of the property type, who the landlord is, where the property is and how much the rent is.
 The advertisements contain a range of symbols which give you more details about the property and help you to bid for the right property for your household.

-4 How many bedrooms the property has J. Wheelchair accessible or ÷.
-Property has a garden No dogs except guide dogs No pets allowed except guide or assistance pets € Sheltered accommodation Ρ Off-road parking
+How many bedrooms the property has

+Wheelchair accessible or adapted for disabled use

+Property has a garden × No pets normally allowed unless at discretion of the Housing Association.
+Sheltered living accommodation P Off-road parking

-19.2 Property Types
+18.2 Property Types